The talk that outlasts Monday morning and creates lasting change.

 What they walk away with

-• The operating posture that holds across distance, hybrid, and scale
+- The operating posture that makes belief-led performance possible across distance, hybrid work, and scale

-• The first conversation to have Monday morning
+- The first conversation to have with their team on Monday morning

 Many organisations bring Davide back for a masterclass with the senior leadership or executive team, or retain him for a six-to-twelve-month programme to embed the lens across the senior layer.